AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

    magento-cloud user:add
    ```

+   >[!IMPORTANT]
+   >
+   >User must have an Adobe ID; see the [prerequisites](#add-users-and-manage-access).

-1. Follow the prompts to specify the user email address, set the project and environment-type roles, and add the user.
+1. Follow the prompts: specify the user email address, set the project and environment-type roles, and add the user.

    > Sample prompts